[Back to Dan West's Homepage]

 BORN: Unknown, Adopted Summer 2007

-PROFILE: "Buff" is short for "Buffalo" as that's what she most resembles with long fur under her neck and on her chest.
-I adopted her from a family that did not want her any more.
-I think they kept her in a cage most of the time.
-Now Buff gets to play outside and enjoy quite a bit of freedom although she actually likes to be in her cage quite a bit when given a choice.
-She's a very loud thumper, especially if she wants a snack or attention.
-One of her favorite things is having her fur combed.
-She's quite vain and has grey/blue eyes.
+PROFILE: "Buff" was short for "Buffalo" as that's what she most resembled with long fur under her neck and on her chest.
+I adopted her from a questionable trailer-park family that did not want her anymore.
+They kept her in a dirty cage most of the time.
+After coming to live with me, Buff got to play outside and enjoy lots of freedom.
+She was very loud thumper, especially if she wanted a snack or attention.
+One of her favorite things was having her fur combed.
+She was quite vain and had grey/blue eyes.

 NAME: Sir Huffs-a-Lot